ecovisum/ecovisum-site/markdown/everyone.md

 ![Image of people viewing the dashboard on a big screen and/or mobile]()

-> How can it be used for communication?
+> Ecovisum’s energy dashboards can be used for communication… to everyone

 - Publishable regularly-updated league tables
 - User-friendly ‘smiley face’ analytics